Infineon/mtb-example-fx2g3-slave-fifo-out/README.md

    The device will enumerate as a WinUSB device.

-5. Open the application, go to the **Performance Measurement** tab and initiate **BULK OUT Data** transfers on the selected endpoint.
+5. When **WinUSB** device appears, open FX Control Center application, go to the **Performance Measurement** tab and initiate **BULK OUT Data** transfers on the selected endpoint.

-## Logging configurations
+## Debugging

 By default, the USBFS port is enabled for debug logs.

-To enable debug logs on UART, set **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
-SCB4 of the FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.
+To enable debug logs on UART, set the **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
+SCB4 of the EZ-USB&trade; FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.

-## Debugging

 Debug the code example by setting debug levels for the UART logs.
-Set the **DEBUG_LEVEL** macro in *main.c* file with the following values for debugging.
+Set the **DEBUG_LEVEL** macro in the *main.c* file with the following values for debugging.

 **Table 1.
 Debug values**

 Macro value     |    Description
 :-------------  | :------------
 1u              | Enable error messages
 2u              | Enable warning messages
 3u              | Enable info messages
 4u              | Enable all messages
 <br>

 ## Design and implementation

-This code example demonstrates the implementation of the synchronous Slave FIFO interface, where sensor interface port (SIP) on FX2G3 is interfaced with an FPGA/Master, which can perform read access to internal FIFO buffers of FX2G3.
+This code example demonstrates the implementation of a synchronous slave FIFO interface, where the sensor interface port (SIP) on the FX2G3 is connected to an FPGA/Master, enabling read access to the internal FIFO buffers of the FX2G3.
 This application uses various low-performance peripherals to interface with the system such as:

-- I2C master to configure the FPGA/master
+1. I2C master to configure the data source/FPGA/master.
-- SMIF (in x1 or single mode) interface for downloading of the FPGA configuration binary on every bootup
+2. SMIF (in x4 or quad mode) interface for downloading the FPGA configuration binary on every bootup.

+   > **Note:** If REV02 Kit is used FPGA is configured using SMIF in x4 or quad mode else (for REV01) FPGA is configured using SMIF in x1 or single mode.

-- Enable debug prints over CDC using USBFS block on FX2G3
+3. Enable debug prints over CDC using USBFS block on EZ-USB&trade; FX2G3 device.

 ### Features of the application

 - **USB specifications:** USB 2.0 (both Hi-Speed and Full-Speed)
 - Supports read operation initiated by the FPGA/master device
-- Supports read on both the GPIF threads i.e., GPIF thread 0 and GPIF thread 1
+- Supports read on both the GPIF threads i.e., GPIF thread '0' and GPIF thread '1'

-### Datapath
+### Data streaming path

-- The device enumerates as a vendor specific USB device with two Bulk endpoint (1-OUT and 2-OUT)
+- The device enumerates as a vendor specific USB device with two BULK endpoints (1-OUT and 2-OUT)
-- The application enables two Bulk i.e., EP-1 OUT and EP-2 OUT with maximum packet size of 512 bytes
+- The application enables two BULK i.e., EP 1-OUT and EP 2-OUT with maximum packet size of 512 bytes
 - The device transmits the data through the following datapaths:
       - **Data Path#1:**  Data is received on EP 1-OUT and sent on LVCMOS Socket 0 (mapped to GPIF Thread 0)
-   - **Data Path#2:**  Data is received on EP 2-OUT and sent on LVCMOS Socket 1 (mapped to GPIF Thread 1)
+      - **Data Path#2:**  Data is received on EP 2-OUT and sent on LVCMOS socket 1 (mapped to GPIF Thread 1)
-- Four DMA buffers of 16384 (16KB) bytes size are used to hold the data while it is being forwarded to the USB.
+- Four DMA buffers of 16384 (16KB) bytes size are used to hold the data while it is being forwarded to the USB

 ### Application workflow

-The application flow involves three steps - Initialization, USB device enumeration, and Slave FIFO OUT transfer.
+The application flow involves three main steps: Initialization, USB device enumeration, and slave FIFO OUT transfer.

 #### Initialization

 During initialization, the following steps are performed:
 1. All the required data structures are initialized.
 2. USBD and USB driver (CAL) layers are initialized.